baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 - the number of maximal hierarchical level of the sparse grid `maxlvl=20`, and,
 - the minimum hierarchical surplus for the adaptive refinement `tol=100000.0`.

-Note, that the refinement tolerance was chosen as a large value since at the moment the reference value is the `norm(::VTUFile)` of the entire result file.
+Note, that the refinement tolerance was chosen as a large value since at the moment the reference value is the `LinearAlgebra.norm(::VTUFile)` of the entire result file.

 ### Sampling the model

 | | |
 |:-------------------------:|:-------------------------:|